sabelle/bubbles/PROPOSAL.md

 * Since these bubbles are supposed to double as sticky notes, they will also need to take in user text-input.
 There's an example on the openframworks forum I will follow
     * https://forum.openframeworks.cc/t/text-input-creating-words-by-entering-and-showing-on-screen/2846/2

+* Some additional features I want to add include changing bubble size/color, adding different movement options (a code mod suggested one where bubbles can all fall to the bottom of screen), add background music.